wwarthen/RomWBW/Source/Doc/UserGuide.md

 * Jacques Pelletier has contributed the DS1501 RTC driver code.

+* Jose Collado has contributed enhancements to the TMS driver including compatibility with standard TMS register configuration.

+* Kevin Boone has contributed a generic HBIOS date/time utility (WDATE).

+* Matt Carroll has contributed a fix to XM.COM that corrects the port specification when doing a send.

+* Dean Jenkins enhanced the build process to accommodate the Raspberry Pi 4.

+* Tom Plano has contributed a new utility (HTALK) to allow talking directly to HBIOS COM ports.

+* Lars Nelson has contributed several generic utilities such as a universal (OS agnostic) UNARC application.

+* Dylan Hall added support for specifying a secondary console.

 Contributions of all kinds to RomWBW are very welcome.

 # Licensing